JoaquinLCalvo/From-Sensors-to-Farmers-A-Smart-Agriculture-Pipeline/README.md

 # From-Sensors-to-Farmers-A-Smart-Agriculture-Pipeline

+### Steps to run the pipeline & display the dashboard

 To run the pipeline
 Inside Backend : python build.py : to build the containers and install the required python packages
 		    python run.py   : to run the containers and start the pipeline